Living with IBD

 January 2009 would be surgery part 1; complete colectomy surgery (removing my entire large intestine / colon) and a temporary ileostomy (stoma bag).
 Well, that was the plan.
 I was admitted to hospital and had crosses drawn on my stomach, when the doctor asked about my current medication.
 It turned out that, as I was on steroids and was also taking birth-control, the surgery was to be postponed as it was risky….
 Unbelievable, nobody had asked or told me about what things to take or not take; I had a mini-meltdown.
 I had to go back to work (where they had given me cards and get well soon presents and were not expecting me back for at least 3 months) and wait for 6 weeks.

-The pictures above were taken just after the surgery (see my inflated steroids face); my sister Nieke, her husband Jan-Willem and my nephews Jasper and Tim.
-They most definitely pulled me through a very dark period, as I found it impossible to wallow in self pitty with a little baby in the house…
+The pictures above were taken just after the colectomy surgery (my face inflated by the many steroids); my sister Nieke, her husband Jan-Willem and my nephews Jasper and Tim.
+They pulled me through a very dark period where I was struggling with suicidal thoughts.
+It was almost impossible to wallow in self pitty, with a cute little baby in the house…

 Well not quite.
 As I was so thin, some of the little staples and stitches were protruding through my skin, so I had another -small- surgery.
 But then things should go back to normal.